cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 const faucet = "cosmos1umpxwaezmad426nt7dx3xzv5u0u7wjc0kj7ple"
 ```

 Next, add a function to create Alice's signer.
-In VSCode, right-click on `OfflineDirectSigner` again and select <kbd>Find All Implementations</kbd>: `DirectSecp256k1Wallet` is the more appropriate choice this time.
+In VSCode, right-click on `OfflineDirectSigner` again and select <kbd>Find All Implementations</kbd>: `DirectSecp256k1Wallet`, with it `fromKey` method, is the more appropriate choice this time.

 Add the import: